DockHealth/dockhealth-api/README.md

 Once this initial account is set up, you can use the API to create additional organizations and users.

-## Step 2: Request Your API Keys From Dock Health
+## Request Your API Keys From Dock Health

 Dock Health authenticates your requests using your developer API keys, which consist of an `api_key`, `client_id`, `client_secret`, `organization_identifier`, and `user_identifier`.